Effective: April 16, 2020

 Section 8.
 Term and Termination

 - Renewal.
-In order to provide You with uninterrupted service, the Cloud Service will automatically renew for the renewal period selected on the Order (“Renewal Term”) unless (i) either of us notifies the other (via the Approved Source) in writing at least thirty (30) days before the end of the then-current term of its intention not to renew or (ii) You or Your Approved Source elect on the Order at the time of initial purchase not to auto-renew the Cloud Service.
+In order to provide You with uninterrupted service, the Cloud Service will automatically renew for the renewal period selected on the Order (“Renewal Term”) unless: (i) You notify the Approved Source in writing at least thirty (30) days before the end of the then-current term of Your intention not to renew; or (ii) You or Your Approved Source elect on the Order at the time of initial purchase not to auto-renew the Cloud Service; or (iii) the end-of-sale date for the Cloud Service has passed.
 Your Approved Source will notify You reasonably in advance of any Renewal Term if there are any fee changes.
-The new fees will apply for the upcoming Renewal Term unless You promptly notify in writing, before the applicable renewal date, that You do not accept the fee changes.
+The new fees will apply for the upcoming Renewal Term unless You notify the Approved Source in writing before the applicable renewal date that You do not accept the fee changes.
 In such event, the Cloud Service will terminate at the end of the then-current term.

 - Termination.
 If a party materially breaches this Agreement and does not cure that breach within thirty (30) days after receipt of written notice of the breach, the non-breaching party may terminate this Agreement for cause.
-Cisco also has the right to immediately suspend or terminate Your use of the Services if You breach Section 3(a) above.
-Upon termination or expiration of this Agreement, You must cease any further use of the Cloud Service and destroy any copies of Software within Your control.
-Upon any termination by You for Cisco’s material breach of the Agreement, we will refund to You or Your Approved Source any prepaid fees covering the remainder of the then-current term after the effective date of termination.
-Upon any termination by Cisco for Your material breach of the Agreement, You will pay any unpaid fees covering the remainder of the then-current term.
+Cisco also has the right to immediately suspend or terminate Your use of the Cloud Services if You breach Sections 3a, 5c or 9e.
+Upon termination or expiration of this Agreement, You must cease any further use of the Cloud Service (and destroy any copies of Software within Your control).
+Upon any termination for Cisco’s material breach of the Agreement, we will refund to You or Your Approved Source any prepaid fees covering the period from the effective date of termination to the end of the term.
+Upon Cisco’s termination for Your material breach of the Agreement, You will pay any unpaid fees covering the period from the effective date of termination to the end of the term.

 - Survival.
-The following sections survive the expiration or termination of this Agreement: 2, 3, 4, 5a, 5b, 7, and 9.
+The following sections survive the expiration or termination of this Agreement: 2, 3, 4, 5a, 5b, the last sentence of 5c, 7, and 9.

 Section 9.
 General Provisions

 - Assignment and Subcontracting.
-We may assign any of our rights or delegate any of our obligations under this Agreement in our sole discretion.
-We may also subcontract the performance of the Cloud Service to third parties.
-Any such subcontract will not relieve Cisco of any of its obligations under this Agreement.
-You may not assign this Agreement without the prior written consent of Cisco.
+You may not assign this Agreement without Cisco’s express written consent and any attempt to do so is a material breach of this Agreement.
+Cisco may subcontract the performance of the Cloud Service to third parties, but any such subcontract will not relieve us of any of its obligations under this Agreement.

 - Governing Law and Venue.
 The Agreement, and any disputes arising out of or related hereto, will be governed exclusively by the applicable governing law below, based on Your primary place of business and without regard to conflicts of laws rules or the United Nations Convention on the International Sale of Goods.
+If, however, You are a public sector agency or government institution located in the United States, the laws of the primary jurisdiction in which you are located will govern the Agreement and any disputes arising out of or related thereto.
+For U.S. Federal Government customers, this Agreement shall be controlled and construed under the laws of the United States of America.
 The courts located in the applicable venue below will have exclusive jurisdiction to adjudicate any dispute arising out of or relating to the Agreement or its formation, interpretation or enforcement.
 Each party hereby consents and submits to the exclusive jurisdiction of such courts.
-Regardless of the below governing law, either of us may seek interim injunctive relief in any court of appropriate jurisdiction with respect to any alleged breach of our intellectual property or proprietary rights.
+Regardless of the below governing law, either party may seek interim injunctive relief in any court of appropriate jurisdiction with respect to any alleged breach of its intellectual property or proprietary rights.

 Section 10.
 Definitions